Factor IX assay

 Why is the Test Performed?

 This test is used to find the cause of too much bleeding (decreased blood clotting).
-It is also done if a family member is known to have hemophilia B. The test may used to see how well treatment for hemophilia B is working, as well.
+Or, it may be ordered if a family member is known to have hemophilia B. The test may also be done to see how well treatment for hemophilia B is working.

 Normal Results for Factor IX assay